abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_-_Lecture_1_-_C/Lecture_1.md

 ## Types

 - Types of data: bool, char, double, float, int, long, string ...

 - Format codes: %c, %f, %i, %li, %s.

+## Conditionals

+- Way of making desicions on a program.

+- if, else if, if.

+- If you have one line of code you can leave the {} appart.

+- ==: Equality of two values.

+## Variables

+- += 1 / ++: Adds one to a variable.

+- --: Take one to a variable.